GGrassia/QCP/Readme.md

 - ***You could skip editing the startup json, but it would mean you have to press some buttons, and insert a path manually EVERY TIME, you don't want that, do you?***

 Well then, in the `"DefaultFolder"` field there should be some text, delete it and put the path of the folder you want to keep tidy.
+Since version 1.1 you can add multiple folders to be tidied, just remember to separate the paths with a comma `","`.

 ![Startup Json](/images/StartupJson.png)